-The SMLink interfaces are controlled by the Intel[®] CSME.
+The SMLink interfaces are controlled by the Intel® CSME.

 SMLink0 is mainly used for integrated LAN.
-When an Intel LAN PHY is connected to SMLink0, a SMT3_EN soft strap must be set to indicate that the PHY is connected to SMLink0.
+When an Intel LAN PHY is connected to SMLink0, a SMT3\EN soft strap must be set to indicate that the PHY is connected to SMLink0.
 The interface will be running at the frequency of up to 1 MHz depending on different factors such as board routing or bus loading when the Fast Mode is enabled using a soft strap.
+Refer to the latest SPI Programming Guide for more detail.